 These records are coronial hearings into deaths and fires where an inquest was deemed necessary.

-This list is arranged alphabetically by the person's surname.
+This index is arranged alphabetically by the person's surname.

 Note: Inquests for the period 1877-1930 were authorised for pulping during World War II as part of the war effort.

 Digitised records on FamilySearch - Blinman Police Station Inquest register, 1884-1915 (GRG 5/301/1)

 Digitised records on FamilySearch - Carrieton Police Station Inquest register, 1884-1920 (GRG 5/302/1)

 Digitised records on FamilySearch - Jamestown Police Station Inquest register, 1885-1935 (GRG 5/275/2)

 Digitised records on FamilySearch - Waukuringa Police Station Inquest register, 1885-1913 (GRG 5/291/1)

 Digitised records on FamilySearch - Yongala Police Station Inquest register, 1887-1922 (GRG 5/294/3)